chrisvobi/cureLink-netcomp-hackathon/README.md

 - Intergrate **OpenAI Whisper** so both patients and doctors can talk *(instead of typing to the user)*.

 ## Extra Documentation
+For extra documentation on how the app works you can check our small presentation [here](CURELINK.pdf)